 Deliverables Due date 1.
 Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA and other State and Commonwealth agencies on matters relevant to fisheries management.
 Ongoing 3.
 Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
 Ongoing 4.
 Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species.
-July 2020 5.
-Coordinate consultation with fishery stakeholders through established comanagement processes. • Implement management plan • TACC setting July 2020 July 2020; 6.
-Participate in industry liaison in the field to strengthen fishery management knowledge and understanding, and develop rapport with licence holders. • Pre-season port visit • Mid-season port visits October 2020 March 2021 7.
-Participate in industry development initiatives related to fisheries management. • Support industry to address market downturn as a result of Coronavirus outbreak in China Ongoing As required 8.
+July 2021 5.
+Deliver a coordinate consultation process with fishery stakeholders through established co-management processes. • TACC setting September 2021; Consider September quota period start as trial if appropriate implementation of on-going quota carry-over provisions July 2022 6.
+Participate in industry liaison in the field to strengthen fishery management knowledge and understanding, and develop rapport with licence holders.
+Pre-season port visit Mid-season port visits October 2021 March 2022 7.
+Support industry development initiatives related to fisheries management for the following: Industry responses to address market disruptions As required 8.
+Access and develop new and emerging markets.
+Ongoing 9.
 Attending to general correspondence and enquiries relevant to fisheries.
-Ongoing 9.
 Provide advice to the Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 10.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
-Ongoing
+Ongoing 11.
+Cabinet submission and changes to the fishery in response to market disruptions ?????